 - oil-based Sharpie paint markers (I used black, gold, and silver but if you want bright colors, try these, just remember that the colors will get darker in the oven)

-- adhesive stencils or stickers (I used my Silhouette Cameo and some adhesive vinyl to create my own “stickers”)
+- adhesive stencils or stickers (or use a Cricut cutting machine or Silhouette Cameo and some adhesive vinyl to create your own “stickers”)

 - rubbing alcohol